mhightower83/Spi0Utils/examples/README.md

   Free Download - requires registration
 ```

 ## [Streaker](https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/Streaker)

+This probably doesn't belong here; however, It need a home for archiving purposes.

 Uses a kludged together non-OS wrapper for running some code with the bare necessities.
 This is not a true Arduino Sketch.
 It is closer to a low-level ESP8266 program running with some code fragments from the BootROM, NONOS SDK, and Arduino ESP8266.
-Use build option MMU:"16K Cache + 48K IRAM"
+Use build option `MMU:"16K Cache + 48K IRAM"`

 This unorthodox Sketch generates low jitter signals for viewing on an oscilloscope.
 Specifically for viewing ringing, rise, and fall times of GPIO pins.
-This probably doesn't belong here; however, It need a home for archiving purposes.

 ## [d-a-v's EPS8266 pinout (Updated)](https://mhightower83.github.io/esp8266/pinout.html)